Shahriyar Rahimov

-Career
+Shahriyar Agali oglu Rahimov (Şəhriyar Ağəli oğlu Rəhimov; 6 April 1989 – 25 August 2023) was an Azerbaijani professional footballer who played as a left-back.

-Club
+Club career

 On 19 July 2020, Rahimov signed a two-year contract with Zira FK.

-International
+International career

-Rahimov spent 12 matches under Azerbaijan U21 form (both official and friendly) and scored goal in a friendly match against Moldovian peers.
+Rahimov made 12 appearances under Azerbaijan U21 form (both official and friendly) and scored goal in a friendly match against Moldovan peers.

 On 23 March 2018, Rahimov made his senior international debut for Azerbaijan against Belarus.

+Death

+Shahriyar Rahimov died of cancer on 25 August 2023, at the age of 34.